MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

     // SAVE THE PARENT
     post.save();
 >
-    // REDIRECT BACK TO THE PARENT POST#SHOW PAGE TO SEE OUR NEW COMMENT return res.redirect(`/posts/` + post._id);
+    // REDIRECT BACK TO THE PARENT /POST/SHOW PAGE TO SEE OUR NEW COMMENT return res.redirect(`/posts/` + post._id);
   });
 });